kflau/corda-transact/README.md

 This project is a hackathon simulating the basic use case to distribute and execute DCI orders in Corda R3.
 There are 3 parties (A,B,C) in Corda R3 network.
 Party A is from sell side while Party B and C are from buy side.
-Under Corda R3 distributed ledge platform, any transaction states of orders place involving Party A and B are visible to them but not Party C.
+Under Corda R3 distributed ledge platform, any transaction states of orders place involving Party A and B are visible to them but not Party C, vice versa.

 **Getting Started**